gromacstutorials/gromacstutorials.github.io/docs/sphinx/source/tutorials/level2/stretching-a-polymer.rst

 Stretch on the polymer
 ======================

-..  container:: justify

 Create a new folder named *elongated-box/* next to *cubic-box/*, and copy *ff/*, *inputs/*, *em-peg.gro*, and em-peg.tpr from *cubic-box/* into *elongated-box/*:

-..  container:: justify

-    To leave space for the stretched PEG molecule, let us create an elongated box of length :math:`6~\text{nm}`
-    along the *x* direction:
+To leave space for the stretched PEG molecule, let us create an elongated box of length :math:`6~\text{nm}` along the *x* direction:

 ..  code-block:: bash

     gmx trjconv -f em-peg.gro -s em-peg.tpr -o peg-elongated.gro -center -pbc mol -box 6 2.6 2.6

-..  container:: justify

 Select *system* for both centering and output.

-..  container:: justify

 Then, follow the exact same steps as previously to solvate and equilibrate the system:

 ..  code-block:: bash